ebenefuenf/quma/docs/query.rst

 Ad hoc queries
 --------------

-To run an ad hoc query on the fly you can use the ``query`` method of the cursor
+To run an ad hoc query on the fly you can use the ``query`` method of the cursor:

 .. code-block:: python